The-Balance-FFXIV/balance-static/content/jobs/healers/sage/skills-overview.md

 ### Details

-Haima (and Panhamia, hereafter just Haima) has several intricacies that are worth knowing.
+Haima (and Panhaima, hereafter just Haima) has several intricacies that are worth knowing.

 Haima has two separate buffs that it applies.
 One of them has a stack number, the other does not.
 The one without the stack number is the shield itself.
 The one with the number indicates how many more times the shield will automatically re-apply.
 The initial application does not consume a stack, so 6 shields total can be applied.
 This buff is what applies the healing effect when it expires.